-Wizball’s more comical sequel, Wizkid, was released in 1992 for the Amiga, Atari ST and IBM PC.
+– Wizball was followed by a sequel, Wizkid: The Story of Wizball II, which was released in 1992 for the Amiga, Atari ST, and IBM PC compatibles.

 If any of the above fail try the list below.
 Please do not use these first, they are not an alternate mirror – they simply bypass our download counting mechanism that keeps track of how many games are downloaded: |